LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 ^^^^^^^^^^^^^^^^^

 #.
 Modify the provided ``initialPrompt()`` function to prompt the user to enter a word to score.
 #.
 Use the ``oldScrabbleScorer()`` function to score the word provided by the user.
+Print the result to the console.
-#.
+.. #.
 The prompt should also provide the user an option for ending the program.
 If the user enters the
-   word "STOP" (case-insensitive), have the function stop running.
+..    word "STOP" (case-insensitive), have the function stop running.

+..
+TODO: add an example?

 B) Other Scoring Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^